 Best memory-foam dog bed for big dogs

-Two of our experts, Erin Askeland, a certified dog behaviorist and training manager at Camp Bow Wow, and Devin Stagg of Pupford, a company specializing in dog training and healthy dog food, recommend Big Barker bolster dog beds for their durable and supportive foam, which is designed for extra-large dogs and older big dogs with joint pain.
+Two of our experts — Erin Askeland, a certified dog behaviorist and training manager at Camp Bow Wow, and Devin Stagg of Pupford, a company specializing in dog training and healthy dog food — recommend Big Barker bolster dog beds for their durable and supportive foam, which is designed for extra-large dogs and older big dogs with joint pain.
 Askeland recommends these heavy-duty bolster beds (which Big Barker guarantees will hold their shape for ten years) “for dogs who like to sprawl and rest their head.”
-Stagg, whose two Labs sleep on Big Barker beds, is a fan of their machine-washable covers, saying, “Even if your dog is potty-trained, stains and spills can ruin the integrity of a dog bed, so make sure you buy a bed with a cover you can remove and clean.”
+Stagg, whose two Labs sleep on Big Barker beds, is a fan of their machine-washable covers: “Even if your dog is potty-trained, stains and spills can ruin the integrity of a dog bed, so make sure you buy a bed with a cover you can remove and clean,” he says.

 Askeland has four dogs who sleep on several different beds, including this three-sided memory-foam bolster bed with a water-resistant cover.
 According to her, it’s “an upscale bed with a sturdy, removable cover and very thick, dense foam that doesn’t immediately flatten.”
-The Petfusion Ultimate bed is around half the price and comparable in size to a Big Barker bed, making it a good choice for folks on a budget or buying in multiples.
+The PetFusion Ultimate bed also comes recommended by Dr. Jamie Richardson, Chief of Staff at Small Door Veterinary, who bought the bed for her elderly Labrador several years ago and says that the memory foam is such good quality that it has not lost any shape.
+You can also purchase replacement covers if you have a dog who likes to chew or dig, she says.
+At around half the price and comparable in size to a Big Barker bed, the PetFusion is a good choice for folks on a budget or buying in multiples.